 Ultimately, the type of yarn you choose for dyeing will depend on what you want to do with it.
 If you have a pattern for a crochet or knitting project, it should tell you the weight and yardage you need.
 It may also give recommendations on what type of yarn is best for that specific pattern.

 What weight of yarn do you need?
 Lace or DK?
 Check your pattern

 That said, a small percentage of nylon blended in with wool or alpaca is fine.
-Beware though, that the nylon won’t dye like the natural fibers which can produce a nice contrast like the skein below:
+Beware, that the nylon won’t dye like the natural fibers which you may not want but it can produce a nice contrast like the merino wool skein below: